mantono/guide/onboarding-checklist.md

 - [ ] Manager: Add email alias firstname@klira.io and first.last.name@klira.io
 - [ ] Manager: Put the person in the right org. group on Google
 - [ ] Manager: Add the person to the email-groups `dev` and `team`.
+- [ ] Manager: Invite new hire to Klira Slack

 Developers: